UCSBCarpentry/2022-07-12-ucsb-bash/index.md

 displayed if the 'eventbrite' field in the header is not set.
 {% endcomment %}
 {% if page.eventbrite %}
-<strong>Registration for this workshop begins on Jun 24, 2022 at 8:00 am PST.</strong>
+<h2>Registration for this workshop begins on Jun 24, 2022 at 8:00 am PST.</h2>

 <strong>Some adblockers block the registration window.
 If you do not see the
   registration box below, please check your adblocker settings.</strong>